What is Roy Hobbs Baseball?

 Roy Hobbs Baseball is people who love the game of baseball and have determined that anyone can play the greatest of America’s team sports … regardless of age.
 Since the founding days, Roy Hobbs has expanded its view to include all ages 30 and over and to include for a number of years women’s teams as a specific division (although women are welcome to play on the men's teams).

 Roy Hobbs’ current national tournament play is in these age groups:

 • Veterans 35-and-over, with a limited number of players 30-34

 • Masters (45-and-over)

 • Legends (53-and-over)

 • Timeless (70-and-over)

 Roy Hobbs Baseball’s signature event is its annual World Series, which celebrated its 25th anniversary in 2013 in Fort Myers/Lee County, Florida, at the spring training homes of the Minnesota Twins and Boston Red Sox and historic Terry Park, site of MLB spring training from 1925 through 1987, and the Player Development Complex, which is now the year-round home of Roy Hobbs Baseball.
 Roy Hobbs Baseball and Lee County officials have agreements in place to keep the World Series in Lee County through 2019.

-Roy Hobbs Baseball also offers players the option of Locker Room accommodations at the World Series, where players get their own locker in a Major League locker room of the Twins or Red Sox, complete with trainer services, laundry services, breakfast and snacks and post-game refreshments.
+Roy Hobbs Baseball also offers players the option of Locker Room accommodations at the World Series, where players get their own locker in a Major League locker room, complete with professional sports trainer services, laundry services, breakfast and snacks and post-game refreshments.
 Yes, there is a fee, but for 6+ days of full amenities, the locker room option still usually sells out.

 Who is Roy Hobbs?